AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

   ![Checkout](assets/proceed-checkout.png)

 1. When prompted, enter an email address associated with a [!DNL Bolt] account.
-1. Input the One-Time Password (OTP) sent to that [!DNL Bolt] account’s email address or phone number.
+1. Input the One-Time Password (OTP) sent to that [!DNL Bolt] account's email address or phone number.

   ![OTP Pop-up](assets/pop-up.png)